-Those who have existing appointments will be contacted by the Health Department.
+Those who had appointments will be contacted by the Health Department to reschedule their appointment.

 IMPORTANT: You must register before going to the vaccination site

 Assistance with Registering

 If you need assistance with registering for the vaccine or would like more information about the various locations that are nearby, you may contact the state's toll free COVID-19 vaccination hotline or complete an online form.

 2. Or complete an online form at covid19.nj.gov/vaccinehelp